-Table was compiled based on: SAPEA (2019),160 UNEP (2020),161 Ocean Panel (2020),162 GESAMP163 and recent publications.
+^{}Table was compiled based on: SAPEA (2019), 160 UNEP (2020), 161 Ocean Panel (2020), 162 GESAMP163 and recent publications.
+Furthermore, the report by WHO on Microplastics in drinking-water (2019) includes a section on knowledge gaps and research needs

 An additional uncertainty includes the recent impact of the coronavirus pandemic, with large amounts of used sanitary equipment being disposed of after single use due to the risk of infection and imposed sanitary rules.
-Sanitary gloves and masks have already been found at the bottom of sea basins in coastal areas, as well as being discarded and deliberately disposed of in urban open spaces (litter transported to terrestrial and aquatic areas e.g. by wind).164 Due to a high risk of infection, sanitary plastic and rubber waste are directly incinerated, leading to emissions of toxic pollutants in the air.
+Sanitary gloves and masks have already been found at the bottom of sea basins in coastal areas, as well as being discarded and deliberately disposed of in urban open spaces (litter transported to terrestrial and aquatic areas e.g. by wind).
+164 Due to a high risk of infection, sanitary plastic and rubber waste are directly incinerated, leading to emissions of toxic pollutants in the air.